 Membership chair Murial Ballard briefly discussed the many benefits of joining the Corinthian and shared WSS participants are offered a discount on the initiation fee.
 How terrific.
 The Corinthian is one of the most beautiful yacht clubs in the Bay Area, if not anywhere.

 We get our afternoon sailing assignment and after lunch head out.
-Today I’m paired with Captain John Dodge on his Pearson 10M Windover, Johanna is instructor.
+Today I’m paired with Captain John Dodge on his Pearson 10M Windover, Johanna the instructor.
 We are blessed with another beautiful day on the bay as we take turns honing our skills on various stations.
 I concentrate on the helm, which is an area I traditionally avoid, I much prefer to sail trim.
 The experience was rewarding though as John commended me on handling the tiller.
 Since the regular headsail was damaged we were using the storm jib.
 John explained because of this the upwind groove was really narrow, about three degrees, and I held it in the groove for my watch.
 We were doing 6.5 knots upwind.

 Again time pasted quickly and soon it was time head back for our graduation party, a little celebration for participants and our supporters.
 There we regaled each other with sailing stories while enjoying wine and cheese.
 It was so fun to meet and introduce both old and new friends.

 While I expected to learn a lot at the WSS, I didn’t expect to have such a good time doing it.
 Kudos to chairs Sharon Meyer and Shelly Willard on creating such an excellent program.
 I can see why some women make it a yearly event.
-Mark your calendars for May 2014!
+Mark your calendars for May next year!